The Supplement Series: Can CoQu10 help halt the fertility decline for men and women and even help prevent developmental complications?!

 Enhances ovarian response to stimulation (1)

-‘In the clinical setting, CoQ10 supplementation led to better response to ovulation induction and lower odds of fatal aneuploidy in 35-43yr old women.’
+‘In the clinical setting, CoQ10 supplementation led to better response to ovulation induction and lower odds of fatal aneuploidy (abnormal number of chromosomes) in 35-43yr old women.’
 (1) Further, Ben-Meir et al did an extensive study with results demonstrating that ‘that CoQ10 supplementation preserves ovarian reserve and increased mitochondrial performance and ovulation rates.’
 (3)

 ‘CoQ10 has been also associated with improved ovarian reserve.
 In rodents, CoQ10 administration [led] to increase in the serum AMH concentrations, improved AMH-positive follicle count and reduced the number of atretic follicles.’
 (1)

 Now to be clear, at this point there is not a lot of information as to exactly how exactly this is achieved (the effect of oxidative stress on men’s fertility is better understood at this point) and there is less evidence around an increase in AMH levels in human trials, however what we do have is encouraging:

 ‘These results suggest that CoQ10 could be effective to protect ovarian reserve and prevent ovarian damage by counteracting OS related ovarian damage.’
 (3)

 Men are impacted less by the aging process than women when it comes to fertility (typical!), however oxidative stress is a known and well appreciated factor when it comes to a decline in male fertility that is rife in our modern times (click here for more).
 Turns out that CoQ10 can be very interesting for boys too: